otrv4/otrv4/otrv4.md

   * secret key `b` (80 bytes).
   * public key `B`.

-A pre-key is an OTR message encoded as:
+A Pre-key is an OTR message encoded as:

 ```
 Protocol version (SHORT)